 The next day, all Weir did was hit two triples and a home run against Missouri.

-Because of those performances, the South Dakota team has a great shot at punching its ticket to Williamsport to compete among the best teams in the country in front of a national audience.
+Because of those performances, the South Dakota team had a great shot at punching their ticket to Williamsport to compete among the best teams in the country in front of a national audience.

 The Sioux Falls ace threw a complete game no-hitter and a combined no-hitter with teammate Cason Mediger.
 Over that two-game stretch, Weir struck out 29 hitters.
 That's 14.5 strikeouts per game Weir pitched.
 That's absolute insanity.
 Those are video game numbers.